 A person's dress and appearance are matters of personal choice and self-expression and some individuals will wish to exercise their own cultural customs.
-However staff should select a manner of dress and appearance appropriate to their professional role and which may be necessarily different to that adopted in their personal life.
-Staff should ensure they are dressed decently, safely and appropriately for the tasks they undertake.
+However, staff should select a manner of dress and appearance appropriate to their professional role and which may be necessarily different to that adopted in their personal life.
+Staff should ensure they are dressed decently, safely and appropriately for the tasks they undertake; this also applies to online or virtual teaching.
 Those who dress or appear in a manner which could be viewed as offensive or inappropriate will render themselves vulnerable to criticism or allegation.